About Anchor

 What is the commitment in terms of time during the spring semester?

 Pelosi Scholars are expected to attend a variety of activities, trainings and events throughout the semester.
-They must be able to commit to a Friday 12-1PM class in the spring semester.
-(Which is a zero-credit entry on their transcript.)
-While the cohort will only meet 1-3 times/month, Scholars must commit to leaving that time open weekly.
+They must be able to commit to a one-credit class (Friday 12-1PM) in the spring semester.
+There are also occasional evening/additional activities (e.g. networking, site visits, etc.)

 How much is the summer internship stipend?

-Students with unpaid, fulltime internships of at least 8 weeks received $6500 in 2023.
+Students with unpaid, full-time internships of at least 8 weeks received $6500 in 2024.
 (That amount is subject to change in either direction.)
 Students with paid and/or part-time internships receive a prorated fellowship.
 The minimum a Scholar receives is $1000.

 Do I have to find my own internship or does the Pelosi Scholars Initiative find it for me?